nikhilspace/Facial-Recognition-Attendance-System/README.md

 ### Notes
-- It will require high processing power(I have 8 GB RAM)
+- It will require high processing power
 - Noisy image can reduce the accuracy, so quality of images should be good.